 When you send a text message to someone that has an Apple ID, the Messages app automatically recognizes that person’s Apple ID and routes the message through Apple’s servers instead of using the cell phone carrier.
 This is done automatically and avoids any texting charges from the cell phone carrier.
 Sending iMessages will still use cellular data when the iPhone is not connected to a Wi-Fi network.
 Users that approach the monthly limit of their cellular data plan may opt to turn off iMessages.
 See this article for more information on disabling iMessage.

 The Messages app provides some visual indication as to whether you will be sending an iMessage or a regular text message.
 In the figures below, the one on the top shows the Messages app when you are sending an iMessage.
 The figure on the bottom shows the Messages app when sending a regular text message.

-I have updated this article for iOS 8 to provide some additional information along with updated screenshots.
+I have updated this article to provide some additional information along with updated screenshots.

 Other articles related to iMessages